-Justice Gabriel Sanchez has served on Division One of California’s First District Court of Appeal since 2018 and was appointed by Governor Jerry Brown.
-Sanchez is the first Latino male to ever serve on California’s First District Court of Appeal.
+Judge Gabriel Sanchez was confirmed by the Senate on January 12th, 2022.
+He previously served on Division One of California’s First District Court of Appeal since 2018 to 2022.
+Sanchez was the first Latino male to ever serve on California’s First District Court of Appeal.

 From 2012 to 2018, Sanchez was a senior advisor to Governor Jerry Brown on several issues including criminal justice reform.
 Sanchez was the lead author of the Public Safety and Rehabilitation Act of 2016, which allowed certain non-violent defendants to be considered for parole, and established sentence credits for rehabilitation, good behavior, and education.